nuneskris/nuneskris.github.io/_portfolio/2-1-0DataEngineering.md

 ## Data Profiling
 We need to analyze the source data to understand its structure and consistency.
 I strongly believe, and frequently emphasize to the teams I lead, that data engineering does not deal with large problems but rather a large number of small problems related to data issues.
 The main objective of profiling data is to scope the size of the data engineering effort, which is a function of the complexity of the structure and inconsistencies of the data.

 > Very often, we develop data engineering pipelines based on test data that does not reveal the true extent of the data quality problems we will encounter in production scenarios.
 This is why it is important to break down data engineering projects into smaller, end-to-end agile cycles where we test the pipelines with production data early, rather than face inevitable surprises from bad data.

 > Invest in data profiling tools.
 I have seen organizations trying to write numerous queries to understand the data.
 Data engineering is about extracting and transforming data, not writing throwaway queries to understand it.

+I have template I have used to much success in multiple occasions in this [page](https://nuneskris.github.io/publication/CollectDataProfiling).

 ## Data Capture
 Data residing in the source application needs to be captured for an initial load when moving into production, along with updates to the data (deletions, edits, and insertions) during each periodic transfer.
 These updates are referred to as change data capture, which is the most critical task in the collect component.

 > In some cases, even the initial load may be too large for the source system to handle, requiring it to be broken into smaller batches.
 These batches need to be tested early.
 Additionally, we need the capability to rebase the entire dataset from the source when issues with the data arise.

 ## Data Extraction